2026 July 3 Coevolution: Teaching and Horticultural Experience

 Today in the hot haze of my backyard, surrounded by the plants that continue to inspire me, 2026

-I am proud of my career journey.
-I know what I’m talking about when I’m talking about horticulture and I’m always learning more.
+I am proud of my career journey in both fields; education and horticulture.
+I talk about horticulture with science backed opinions and I’m always learning more.
 I work hard and reflect.
 I solve problems and strategize plans.
 I love working on a team with a shared objective.
 I make mistakes, own up to them, learn and do better.
 I volunteer.
 I teach horticulture.
 I facilitate workshops and collaborate with community partners.
 I love the work I do, both paid and unpaid.
 It all counts.
 It’s human nature to work with plants and I’ve always honored that.
 There is no line between professionally and personally, paid and unpaid.
 Work is work.
 I’ve always done this work.

 You can call it personal.
 You can call it professional.
 You can call it educational.
 The fact is, I’ve made the most of every growing season of my life.
 Horticulture is my life’s work just as much as my teaching career.